Peter Dovbush

 Mathematica Montisnigri, Vol LVI, pp. 29‐34, (2023) DOI

-In this paper, as an application of Zalcman’s lemma in Cn\mathbf{C}^{n}, we give a sufficient condition for normality of holomorphic functions of several complex variables, which generalizes previous known one‐dimensional criterion of A.J.
+In this paper, as an application of Zalcman’s lemma in Cn\mathbb{C}^{n}, we give a sufficient condition for normality of holomorphic functions of several complex variables, which generalizes previous known one‐dimensional criterion of A.J.
 Lohwater and Ch.
 Pommerenke.

-Applications of Zalcman’s Lemma in Cn\mathbf{C}^{n}
+Applications of Zalcman’s Lemma in Cn\mathbb{C}^{n}

 In: Cerejeiras, P., Reissig, M., Sabadini, I., Toft, J. (eds) Current Trends in Analysis, its Applications and Computation.
 Trends in Mathematics (Proceedings of the 12th ISAAC Congress, Aveiro, Portugal, 2019).
 Birkhäuser, Cham. pp. 67‐74, (2022) DOI